 Deputy inspector Pol Capt Nipon Demsang of Kathu Provincial Police Station was assigned to the case after being notified at 09:20 on Monday morning.
 Together with deputy superintendent Pol Lt Col and investigator Pol Lt Col Noprut Sukgri police made their way to the place where the man had been found.
-Kusoldharm Foundation volunteers joined the inspection to offer assistance.
+Kusoldharm Foundation volunteers joined the site to offer assistance.

-“Kathu Provincial Police Station confirms the discovery of a dead male of caucasian decent inside a forest about 400 metres from Wat Kathu in Kathu subdistrict,” Pol Lt Col Noprut announced their findings on Monday afternoon.
-“At this time, we do not know the identity of the man since he had no identification documents on him.”
+Pol Lt Col Noprut announced their findings on Monday afternoon: “Kathu Provincial Police Station confirms the discovery of a dead male of caucasian decent inside a forest about 400 metres from Wat Kathu in Kathu subdistrict.
+At this time, we do not know the identity of the man since he had no identification documents on him.”

 Note: If you are related to the victim of this report and would like certain details to be not publicly available, please contact us .
 Please understand that we will not remove an entire article or the name of the person.